The Armchair Audio Engineer

 Except for tracks 16–20.

 There’s one track I’ve intentionally left out of the discussion until now, and it’s certainly the most interesting one on the album.
 I’m referring to track 18, entitled “Tonight Is Right For Love (With Meredith Baxter-Birney).”
 A duet between Chef and Meat Loaf, this is actually my favorite song on the entire album.
-This track also contains clear artifacting on Hayes’ vocals, but they’re not consistent across the entire song like they are on the other tracks.
+This track also contains clear artifacting on Hayes’ vocals, but they’re not consistent across the whole song like they are on the other tracks.
 It’s as if half the song was recorded in the studio (without artifacting) and the other half was re-recorded over the phone at a later date.

 To outline the point I’m trying to make, I’ve transcribed the lyrics of the song below.
 I’ve marked all the lines with colors to signify what each line sounds like.
 The color legend is as follows:

-Plain Text: Chef’s vocals, no artifacting
+- Plain Text: Chef’s vocals, no artifacting

-Red Text: Chef’s vocals, artifacting present
+- Red Text: Chef’s vocals, artifacting present

-Green Text: Meat Loaf’s vocals, no artifacting
+- Green Text: Meat Loaf’s vocals, no artifacting

-Blue Text: Chef and Meat Loaf simultaneously, no artifacting
+- Blue Text: Chef and Meat Loaf simultaneously, no artifacting

-Violet Text: Chef and Meat Loaf simultaneously, artifacting present in Chef’s vocals only
+- Violet Text: Chef and Meat Loaf simultaneously, artifacting present in Chef’s vocals only

 “Tonight Is Right For Love (With Meredith Baxter-Birney)”